Prospective Students

 - I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.

-- Our target:
+- Our goal:

 - The first thing you will need to do when you become one of my students:

-- Read 20 ~ 50 papers from top conferences/journals.
+- Read 20 ~ 50 papers from top conferences/journals (which you may find via https://papercopilot.com/top-venues/).

-- What is their main contribution?
+- What is the main contribution?
+Try to explain the high-level idea clearly.

-- Read 20 ~ 50 papers from top conferences/journals.
+- Read 20 ~ 50 papers from top conferences/journals (which you may find via https://papercopilot.com/top-venues/).

-- What will be your research topic:
+- What will be your research topic?

 - We DO NOT assign topics to students in principle.

-- Find your research topic on your own by reading papers and I will always be there if you need any guidance.
+- Find your research topic on your own by reading papers, and I will always be there if you need any guidance.

 - My style: